 That is what happens without oxygen in your "new" brain, the only place where you have logic and can think.
 What can you do?
 How do you get oxygen and blood where you now need it most?

-Get out and move!
+There is a simple answer your old brain likes.
+MOVE!
 Take a brisk walk, go to the gym, do your favorite workout!
 Get breathing deeply, work up some sweat.
 Now your blood flows full of oxygen.

 Your thinking brain works well again.
 Clarity, energy and focus have returned.
 Now you can make new decisions and take new actions with success.
 This is the best time to make new plans, be well prepared and now create your holidays to be refreshing, full of fun.
 Leave out the drudgery, complexities and stress.
-KISS, Keep It Simple Smart one,
+KISS, Keep It Simple Smart one.

-Make your holidays simple, easy, fun.
-Create new memories for your old brain to be proud of!
+Create new memories in your old brain to be proud of!

-Fred George Sauer Founder of SciStress
+Fritz George Sauer Founder of SciStress

 Find Out More